 Transgender men do not appear to have a high risk of osteoporosis.
 However, scientists need to carry out more research to confirm these findings.

-Medical conditions that increase the risk include:
+Medical conditions that increase the risk of osteoporosis include:

-- Cushing’s syndrome, an adrenal gland disorder
+- Cushing syndrome, an adrenal gland disorder

 - pituitary gland disorders

 - a shortage of estrogen or testosterone

 - issues with mineral absorption, such as celiac disease

 Medications that raise the risk include:

 - glucocorticoids and corticosteroids, including prednisone and prednisolone

 - anticoagulants and blood thinners, including heparin and warfarin